Caliburno/ClinApp/README.md

 **Current setup:** Runs directly from source using a batch script **In use:** Active production use in a medical clinic since October 2025

-Future improvements: Package as standalone executable with jlink/jpackage.

 ### Running from source
 ```bash